sageserpent-open/SemanticMergeScalaPlugin/README.md

 Right, so clone this repository and fire up SBT with the custom task `allInOneCommandScript`.
 That will generate a file `neptunium.cmd` in the `target` directory of the SBT build.
 That file is the built plugin.

-Next, integrate this into Plastic SCM / Semantic Merge - some background is here: http://codicesoftware.blogspot.com/2015/09/custom-languages-in-semantic-version.html.
+Next, integrate this into Plastic SCM / Semantic Merge - the official documentation is here: https://users.semanticmerge.com/documentation/external-parsers/external-parsers-guide.shtml and an older blog post is here: http://codicesoftware.blogspot.com/2015/09/custom-languages-in-semantic-version.html.

 Specifically for this plugin, locate the file `externalparsers.conf` in your appdata directory - eg: `C:\Users\<you>\AppData\Local\plastic4`.